Text by Charlotte Kent

-Bitcoin and Ethereum remain the most popular blockchain currencies and the most energy demanding chains, but alternatives exist like Pixeos, Kodado, and others.
-Bitcoin tripled its energy use since 2014 but is still only 0.2% of global energy consumption.
-If Bitcoin were to continue its growth rate, its exponential energy consumption would quickly become a major problem.
+Bitcoin and Ethereum remain the most popular blockchain currencies and the most energy-demanding chains, but alternatives exist like Pixeos, Kodado, and others.
+Bitcoin has tripled its energy use since 2014 but is still only 0.2% of global energy consumption.
+If Bitcoin continued its growth rate, its exponential energy consumption would quickly become a major problem.
 For that reason, while still at the outset of blockchain’s use applications, everyone in the art industry needs to make choices for the betterment of blockchain.

 Many are hopeful that shifting from Proof of Work (PoW) to Proof of Stake (PoS) will decrease energy significantly.
-This shift can happen only if people are willing to make the effort of committing to it.
+This shift can happen only if people are willing to make the effort to commit to it.
 When the NFT platform Foundation launched, it used PoS.
 Still, it was isolated because it was different and went back to PoW when feedback indicated that users didn’t want to navigate the changes that PoS necessitated.
-Platforms are challenged when collectors or industry leaders don’t facilitate efforts to improve.
+Platforms are challenged when collectors or industry leaders don’t facilitate improvement efforts.

-On Saturday, March 20, 2021, John Gerrard minted Western Flag on Foundation to raise funds for regenerate.farm, a cryptofund for soil restoration and post petroleum agricultural practices in Ireland.
-The work is based on his well-known solar simulation from 2017, Western Flag (Spindletop, Texas), launched on Earth Day to raise global awareness of the impact western nations have on global climate.
+On Saturday, March 20, 2021, John Gerrard minted Western Flag on Foundation to raise funds for regenerate.farm, a crypto fund for soil restoration and post-petroleum agricultural practices in Ireland.
+The work is based on his well-known solar simulation from 2017, Western Flag (Spindletop, Texas), launched on Earth Day to raise global awareness of Western nations’ impact on global climate.
 This work will sell on the Ethereum blockchain with an opening bid of 250.00 ETH (on that day equal to $448,962.50) that launches a 24-hour auction.

-Some artists insist that no use is acceptable, but blockchain is unlikely to disappear—just as our use of the internet continues despite the many environmental and surveillance issues it poses.
-Gerrard should be commended for the creative approach he is taking to the energy requirements of blockchain.
+Some artists insist that no use is acceptable, but blockchain is unlikely to disappear—just as our internet use continues despite the many environmental and surveillance issues it poses.
+Gerrard should be commended for his creative approach to the energy requirements of blockchain.
 His is not the only solution, and any flaws should be seen as opportunities to do better, not reasons to abandon blockchain altogether.
-I wish, for example, that he had chosen not to mint the work until the first sale (lazy mining) or used his notoriety to raise awareness of platforms that are more ecologically conscious; hopefully, the next art celebrity will make choices like these.
+I wish, for example, that he had chosen not to mint the work until the first sale (lazy mining) or used his notoriety to raise awareness of more ecologically conscious platforms; hopefully, the next art celebrity will make choices like these.